 A drive away is like a plane away

 After four hours of driving, we reached the bright green grass and country lanes of Cornwall.
 Quaint, quiet and scenic; plenty of country views to admire.
 My family of seven adults, two children and one dog booked a six-bedroom Cornish Farmhouse in Padstow.
-Old and traditional, the place featured a jacuzzi, pool table and conservatory, together with a large kitchen, dining, living and utility room.
-On the doorstep of an amusement park and beautiful winery, we quickly felt middle of nowhere.
-Unbeknownst to us the scale of Cornwall, every must-see attraction (not including the local beach) felt world’s away – an hour to be exact.
+Old and traditional, the place featured a Jacuzzi, pool table and conservatory, together with a large kitchen, dining, living and utility room.
+On the doorstep of a small amusement park and beautiful winery, with no other sights in walking distance, we quickly felt at peace.
+Unbeknownst to us the scale of Cornwall; most must-see attractions (not including the local beach) are an hour’s drive from each other.

-And that’s how Cornwall felt in general.
 Unlike Americans, most Brits can’t wait to board a plane to gain travel experience.
 The obvious reason is our unpredictable weather.
-And perhaps an ill-thought view, I’ve never thought of Britain as a cultural escape.
-Living here my whole life, I questioned what a few hours of car sitting would show.
+And perhaps, a perception that Britain doesn’t provide a cultural escape.
+Living here my whole life, I questioned what difference I’d feel by simply driving a few hours from home.

 Why holiday in the UK – beautiful beaches anyone?

 Other than sand and sea, me, my mum and sister visited Trevibban Mill Vineyards and Orchards.
 Beautifully warm, we sat and ate tapas while drinking wine.
-Once more, I drank my favourite thus far – Dessert Apple.
-Included in our visit, a steam railway attraction for my two-year-old cousin and a cycle ride across Cornwall’s Camel Trail.
-Starting at Wadebridge, we did 10 miles to Padstow and back, taking in what felt like French backdrops.
+I drank my favourite thus far – a wine named Dessert Apple.
+Included in our visit: a steam railway attraction for my two-year-old cousin, and a cycle ride across Cornwall’s Camel Trail.
+Starting at Wadebridge, we cycled 10 miles to Padstow and back, taking in what felt like French backdrops.
 Perhaps that was my all-white Parisian inspired clothing helping me to fantasise.

 Another highlight included Rick Stein’s café in Newquay.
 Sitting by the window, we watched wannabe surfers ride along the waves with plenty of dogs coating their fur in water.
 All of us loved the food which is continually recommended by Cornwall guides.
-Above the days out, great memories evolved round our home farmhouse, eating outside enjoying a BBQ and sipping port and lemonade in the jacuzzi.
+Above the days out, great memories evolved round our home farmhouse: enjoying a BBQ and sipping port and lemonade on the patio.
 There are equally the great walks we took, finally taking my dog to new sniffing territory.
-Cornwall welcomes dogs in a similar style to greeting vegans – lots of options in restaurants including ice-cream.
+Cornwall welcomes dogs in a similar style to greeting vegans – lots of options in restaurants, including ice-cream.

 We didn’t enjoy pizza in Italy or a homemade curry from India – staycations noticeably limit cultural offerings.
 In the UK, a staycation can become a game of chances – have you booked a sunny week or a rainy?
 But weather and typical food aside, it’s surprising how different life can seem from the opposite side of where you live.